m4sterbunny/m4sterbunny.github.io/source/index.html.md

 As is typical with such a project, I was able to identify inconsistencies in logic such as:

-- default value that lay outside of min/max value
+- default values that lay outside of min/max values
 - integer that should be a float

 <aside class="notice">
-Cloud RF's api creates electromagnetic and geospacial modelling to assist with planning radio transmitter and antena properties).
+Cloud RF's API creates electromagnetic and geospacial modelling to assist with planning radio transmitter and antenna properties).
 </aside>